 It is always useful to know something about the background of any company you do business with.
 This is particularly important when you are dealing with private or otherwise sensitive information.

 While a VPN can prevent others from spying on your online activities, you need to be able to trust the VPN not to spy on you.
 And some have done exactly that, in the form of sharing your information with third parties.
-For example, in 2017, PureVPN shared information about a user with the FBI, despite claiming to be a no-logs VPN.
+For example, PureVPN shared information about a user with the FBI, despite claiming to be a no-logs VPN.
+The same thing happened with IPVanish a few years ago.

 Given that, let’s see what we can learn about the companies behind these two VPNs.